er1czz/trajectory_simulation/README.md

-# trajectory_simulation
+# Customers in a *box*
-Code Sample to simulate trajectory data of customers in a retail store
+Code Sample to simulate customers movement (dot trajectory) in a retail store

 - Simulating the trajectory of a customer in a rectanglar retail store 10 x 8 2D space
 - Entry point: seafoam green